nrobinson2000/homebrew-po/README.md

 # Install

 There are two versions of po-util.
 The first is [po-util Classic](https://github.com/nrobinson2000/po-util), which is designed for Linux distributions.
 The second is [po-util Homebrew Edition](https://github.com/nrobinson2000/homebrew-po), which is designed for macOS.
-Homebrew Edition can be installed with the commands below:
+Homebrew Edition can be installed using the following commands:

     $ brew tap nrobinson2000/po
     $ brew install po